n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.clearbit.md

 # Clearbit

-Clearbit node allows you to automate work in the Clearbit platform and integrate Clearbit with other applications. n8n has built-in support for a wide range of Clearbit features, which includes basic operations like auto-complete and looking up companies and persons.
+The Clearbit node allows you to automate work in the Clearbit platform and integrate Clearbit with other applications. n8n has built-in support for a wide range of Clearbit features, which includes basic operations like auto-complete and looking up companies and persons.

 On this page, you'll find a list of operations the Clearbit node supports and links to more resources.